sudhanshus-hash/PSEApred/README.md

 ## Support
 This work was supported by the Council of Scientific and Industrial Research and the Department of Biotechnology, Government of India.

-The authors also acknowledge Institute of Microbial Technology support.

-This work has IMTECH communication number 064/2005.